Flood Products

 Calderdale Council does not provide sandbags to individual properties during a flood.
 Stocks from local suppliers can be low during flood incidents so it’s important to consider other actions you could take to protect your property.

 Sandbags are not always an effective measure in the event of flooding because water will eventually seep through the bags and finer materials like clay may leak out through the seams.
-Moreover, sandbags are not reusable, they can rot in storage, and are rarely the best solution for keeping floodwater out of properties.
+Sandbags are also not reusable, can rot in storage, and are rarely the best solution for keeping floodwater out of properties.
 There are other products available including artificial versions, which are more effective, easier to use and reusable.

 7. Maintain flood products

-Once you have received the products/the work has been carried out, the last thing you want to happen is a failure of that product at a crucial time.
+Once you have received the products or the work has been carried out, the last thing you want to happen is a failure of that product at a crucial time.
 Regular maintenance checks are necessary to ensure that the measures you have installed in your home will perform when required.
 See this guidance on maintaining flood protection products for more information.

 Take care if having any alterations made to existing products such as flood doors as these may invalidate manufacturers’ warranties.